-KATHERINE CHILJAN is an independent scholar who has studied the Shakespeare authorship question for nearly 30 years.
+KATHERINE CHILJAN is an independent scholar who has studied the Shakespeare authorship question for over 30 years.
 She has debated the topic with English professors at the Smithsonian Institution and at the Mechanics’ Institute Library in San Francisco.
-She has written several articles for the newsletter of the Shakespeare-Oxford Society, was its editor, and is a former Society trustee.
+She has written several articles for Shakespeare-Oxford Newsletter, and served as its editor for two years.
+She is currently on the Research Grant committee for the Shakespeare-Oxford Fellowship.

 Chiljan has given talks on the Shakespeare Authorship Question in numerous public libraries, clubs, universities, and bookstores throughout California.
-She has appeared on “Authors and Critics,” and KQED’s radio show “Forum” with Michael Krasny.
-Chiljan is a frequent guest on internet radio shows.
+She is a frequent guest on radio shows and podcasts, including “Coast to Coast-AM” in 2018.

 Articles in the Shakespeare-Oxford Newsletter: